nosqlbench/nosqlbench/docs/services/docs/markdown/01_dsbench/02_compatibility.md

 # Activity Types

-In dsbench terms, this means:
+In nosqlbench terms, this means:

 Activity types are how DSBench gets its support for different protocols or client drivers.
 The initial release of DSBench includes support for these activity types: